qdrant/qdrant/README.md

 ## API

 Online OpenAPI 3.0 documentation is available [here](https://qdrant.github.io/qdrant/redoc/index.html).
-OpenAPI makes it easy to generate client for virtually any framework or programing language.
+OpenAPI makes it easy to generate a client for virtually any framework or programing language.

 You can also download raw OpenAPI [definitions](openapi/openapi.yaml).